jacobobryant/biff/README.md

 ![](/img/diagram.png)

-Just as the software industry shifted from desktop applications to web applications, I believe it now needs to shift from company-controlled data to user-controlled data.
+Just as the software industry shifted from desktop applications to web applications, I believe it now needs to shift from app-centric servers to user-centric servers.
 Biff is an extremely practical way to make that start happening.

 ## Status